 The Genomics Unit is dedicated to providing high-quality genomics technology and support to the scientific community at the CNIC and beyond.
-Currently the Unit specializes in the use of second generation sequencing (NGS) technologies for genome analysis by means of Illumina sequencers.
+Currently, the Unit specializes in next generation sequencing (NGS) technologies for genome analysis using Illumina sequencers.

-The Unit provides these cutting-edge genomic technologies offering NGS applications including RNA Seq, Low-input RNA Seq, Small RNA-Seq, ChIP Seq, PCR Seq, Exome analysis, Targeted resequencing, etc. On each sequencing project the Unit’s tasks include project consultation, sample quality check, sample library preparation and data generation.
+Cutting-edge NGS applications provided by the Unit include general RNA Seq, low-input RNA Seq, small RNA-Seq, ChIP Seq, exome analysis, and targeted resequencing.
+On each sequencing project, the Unit’s tasks include project consultation, sample quality control, sample library preparation, and data generation.

-The team continues to improve methods for low-input RNA Seq applications, in which RNA Seq can be performed from very tiny amounts of starting biological material or directly from cells, even at the single-cell level.
-Researchers from the CNIC Genomics Unit are already using single-cell transcriptome sequencing to study transcriptome variability in heterogeneous cell populations.
-The steps of individual cell capture and sample preparation are automated using a microfluidic system, the C1 Single-Cell Auto Prep System from Fluidigm.
+The team continues to improve methods for low-input RNA Seq applications, in which RNA Seq can be performed from tiny amounts of starting biological material or directly from cells, even at the single-cell level.
+Researchers from the CNIC Genomics Unit are performing single-cell genomics studies using different technologies, including Smart-seq2 from single-sorted cells and the Chromium (10xGenomics) and C1 Single-Cell Auto Prep (Fluidigm) systems.

 NGS experiments conducted by the CNIC Genomics Unit are presented in the following articles in high impact-factor journals:

 - Ortiz-Sánchez P et al. Circ.
 Res.
 2019.;125:170-183

 - Tsilingiri K et al. Circulation, 2019.
 139:243-255

 - Acín-Pérez R et al. Science Translational Medicine, 2018, 10(434): eaan4935